enderger/dotfiles/users/enderger.md

 - `lsp-rooter-nvim` automatically sets the CWD using LSP.
 - `minimap-vim` adds in a minimap.
 - `nvim-treesitter-context` shows the context of what you can see onscreen.
-- `nvim-treesitter-pyfold` adds in much better folding to Neovim.
 - `nvim-ts-rainbow` highlights matching parentheses.

 ```nix "users/enderger/neovim/plugins" +=